What is Dip Glazing | Glazing Tips Tools And Ideas

 Stir your Glaze Mixture thoroughly and often because the glaze particles don’t stay suspended in water for very long.
 After a few short minutes, they start to float to the bottom.
 You’ll want to stir the glaze often to get the best results.
 Your Glaze should have the consistency of heavy cream.

-How to Setup Glaze from Powder
+How to Set Up Glaze from Powder

 Setting up glaze from powder is easy, but you need to be sure that it’s the mixture you want for your Pottery.
 Dip glazing will require you to use large containers filled with Glaze, so whatever mix you work on, you’ll be using it for a lot of Pottery.

-- Before opening the bag of glaze ALWAYS WEAR A DUST MASK.
+- Before opening the bag of glaze, ALWAYS WEAR A DUST MASK.
 It is also a good practice to wear rubber gloves.
 Pour your Glaze powder into a container with clean water.
-It should be large enough to Dip your Pottery and have enough Glaze to cover your pieces when Glazing.
+It should be large enough to dip your Pottery and have enough Glaze to cover your pieces when Glazing.

 - It’s best to let the Glaze settle overnight.
-If you can’t then mix your Glaze for at least 15 minutes with a Drill and Mixer.
+If you can’t, then mix your Glaze for at least 15 minutes with a Drill and Mixer.

 - Stir thoroughly and often.
 The glaze is the finishing touch for all your ceramics, so it needs to be perfectly smooth.